roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

             // Scenario 2: The health plug-in is enabled by default but lameduck is not set. health

-            // Scenario 3: The health plug-in is enabled by default and lameduck is set to 5 seconds.
+            // Scenario 3: The health plug-in is enabled by default and lameduck is set to 5s.
             health {
                 lameduck 5s
             }

-            // In the preceding scenarios, change the value of lameduck to 15 seconds. health {
+            // In the preceding scenarios, change the value of lameduck to 15s. health {
                 lameduck 15s
             }